Long Pham

 There are two approaches to automatically deriving symbolic worst-case resource bounds for programs: static analysis of the source code …

-Worst-Case Input Generation for Concurrent Programs Under Non-Monotone Resource Metrics (conditionally accepted at LMCS 2024)
+Worst-Case Input Generation for Concurrent Programs Under Non-Monotone Resource Metrics (LMCS 2024)

 Worst-case input generation aims to automatically generate inputs that exhibit the worst-case performance of programs.
 It has several …